robert17/iotf-rtd/docs/embeddedc/embedcintro.rst

 IBM Internet of Things Foundation for Embedded C - Introduction
 ==================================================================

 The Embedded C client library is used for interacting with the Internet of Things Foundation.
-This client will enable devices to communicate with the IoT Foundation Cloud service using the MQTT protocol.
+This library will enable devices to communicate with the IoT Foundation Cloud service using the MQTT protocol.

 The Embedded C client library also contains two sample applications, the helloWorld.c sample and the sampleDevice.c sample These samples are detailed in Embedded C Client Library Samples.